secure-software-engineering/cheetah/README.md

 2. Once the target Eclipse application is opened, import the demo Android application.

-3. Make sure this Eclipse instance supports Android and that projects are built automatically (Project > Build Automatically).
+3. Make sure this Eclipse instance supports Android and that projects are built automatically (Project > Build Automatically) and (Window > Preferences > Android > Build > Uncheck "Skip packaging and dexing...").

 4. Configure the Android project to add the layered builder (Configurations > Add Layered Builder)